-Order a hand-crafted Purdey shotgun or rifle, and you are joining a tradition of gunmaking excellence that goes back nearly two centuries.
+Order a hand-crafted Purdey shotgun or rifle, and you are joining a tradition of gunmaking excellence that goes back over two centuries.
 Our Founder, James Purdey the Elder, was apprenticed as a gunmaker in 1798.
 After joining Master gunsmith Joseph Manton, he went on to forge a gunmaking dynasty that would surpass all others.

 A Purdey ‘Best’ gun is a gun that cannot be bettered.
 No extra time or expense can bring further improvement.
 From the very first measurement, it is designed to perfection